Democrats still negotiating on USMCA enforcement: Pelosi

 Should Pelosi's faction get their addendum, a vote on the entire deal should follow.

-"As I said earlier though we are hoping to come near to conclusion on a US-Mexico-Canada trade agreement," Pelosi said in Madrid, the site of a UN climate conference.
+"As I said earlier, though we are hoping to come near to conclusion on a US-Mexico-Canada trade agreement," Pelosi said in Madrid, the site of a UN climate conference.
 "We still have some issues that relate to enforcement because if you don't have enforcement you just have a nice conversation and a list of nice things, but you do not have a fair deal for workers in any of the countries."

 "And that's what we want," she continued.
 "Not just a good deal for American workers but for all workers so that everyone can thrive.
 That has an impact on our economies on migration and international relations and again puts a better face on globalization which is inevitable, as we know."